-- A cohort of 4 students are mentored by General Kevin Chilton and Maj.
-General Catherine Chilton through a yearly leadership retreat and ongoing communication.
+- A cohort of students are mentored by alumnus General Kevin Chilton '72 and Maj.
+General Catherine Chilton through a yearly leadership retreat, college visits, and ongoing communication.

-- General Kevin Chilton attended St. Bernard High School from 1968 to 1972.
-While here, he excelled in his math and science classes, and dreamed of being a pilot for United Airlines, partly inspired by watching planes land and take off from our vantage point right here on campus.
-General Chilton has served in a variety of positions in his 35 year long career in the US Air Force, however, one of his most exciting deployments was outer space!
-General Chilton was assigned to NASA as an astronaut candidate in 1987 and became an astronaut in 1988.
+- General Chilton has served in a variety of positions in his 35 year long career in the US Air Force, however, one of his most exciting deployments was outer space!
 A veteran of three space flights during 11 years at NASA, he was the pilot for the maiden voyage of the shuttle Endeavour.
-He piloted Endeavour a second time, and then commanded a crew of six aboard the Atlantis for the third docking mission to the Russian space station.

 St. Bernard High School is continuously seeking partnerships with corporations in our local community, with the goal of providing even more opportunities to our students, such as internships and increased curricular offerings.